 - Whisk the flour, cocoa powder, baking soda, ginger, cinnamon, cloves, nutmeg, and salt together in a medium bowl until combined.
 Set aside.

-- In a large bowl using a hand-held or stand mixer fitted with a paddle attachment, beat the butter and brown sugar together on high speed until creamy and combined, about 2 minutes.
+- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and brown sugar together on high speed until creamy and combined, about 3 minutes.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Add the molasses, egg, and vanilla extract and beat until combined, about 1 minute.
 Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.
 The mixture may look a bit curdled; that’s ok.

 - Add the dry ingredients to the wet ingredients and mix on low until combined.
 Dough will be thick and sticky.
 Cover dough tightly and chill in the refrigerator for at least 2 hours and up to 3 days.
 Chilling is imperative for this sticky cookie dough.